-Number 2 is to organize the books you keep.
+Step number 2 is to organize the books you keep.
 If you have a lot of books, make sure you have a method for them.
-Keep them organized on a bookshelf by author, title, genre, etc. The last thing you want is to not be able to find the book you’re looking for when you really want it!
+This will oftentimes depend on you and whether you like to keep them organized by author, title, genre, etc. The last thing you want is to not be able to find the book you’re looking for when you really want it!

-If you’re someone like me who doesn’t have all that many and uses them for decorating, have your own method!
-I keep my books in my office, parenting books in our bedroom and most others in our downstairs bookshelf.
+If you’re someone like me who doesn’t mind mixing up genres or authors, color coordinate them!
+I keep a few books in my office, a few others in our bedroom and the bulk of them in our upstairs hallway on a bookshelf.
 I arrange them by color to keep it looking pretty!
 Another thing I like to do is to have the binding face the wall when I’m using them to raise things up and add dimension to a bookshelf.
 That way you don’t need to worry about color!

 1. Go through your magazines monthly

 With all of the free magazines we all get lately, your magazine pile can stack up really quickly!
 Once a month go through all of your magazines to keep your stack small.

 If you can, pass them on to a friend or neighbor!
 One of our babysitters loves magazines so I pass them all on to her (and then she passes them on to her friend!).